AfroLatino/aws-bootcamp-cruddur/journal/week1.md

 I pushed an image called containerofcats by Adrian Cantrill and went through his Docker Fundamentals course.

-Please see the screenshot of the image pushed below andthe Docker hub share link.
+Please see the screenshot of the image pushed below and the Docker hub page and share link.

 ![Container of Cats Screenshot](https://user-images.githubusercontent.com/78261965/220468848-4453fac4-f705-487f-818d-cba49becd952.png)